ChainAgnostic/namespaces/tezos/caip10.md

 ## Rationale

-Tezos account is linked to a manager, which owns the public key.
-The hash of the public key outputs an address.
 Tezos supports the use of multiple public-key signature schemes, so the address prefix starts with `tz1` (Ed25519 curve), `tz2` (Secp256k1 curve), or `tz3` (P256 curve).
+The account address is the hash of the public key.

 ## Syntax